Stalybridge: Media

+Local radio stations are BBC Radio Manchester, Capital Manchester and Lancashire, Heart North West, Smooth North West, Greatest Hits Radio Manchester & The North West, and Tameside Radio, a community based station.

+Other media

+The town has been used for location shoots for various film and television series.

+The most notable of these was the John Schlesinger film Yanks which featured Richard Gere and was released in 1979.
+The opening sequence of the film features Stalybridge War Memorial on Trinity Street and the US army camp scenes were filmed at Stamford Golf Club in spring 1978.

 In 1986 the BBC children's TV series Jossy's Giants was filmed in the town.
 In 2009 the BBC3 Comedy Show We Are Klang was filmed at the Victoria Market Hall, and around the town centre.
 Scenes from Coronation Street, Making Out, Common As Muck and The League of Gentlemen have also been shot there.
-The town lies in the BBC North West television region and the ITV Northwest England Region, the franchise for which is held by Granada Television.
-In some northeastern parts of Stalybridge it is possible to pick up Yorkshire Television from the Emley Moor transmitter on UHF 47 (679.25 MHz).